Henderson County, Texas Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

-Henderson County is in East Texas, with its county seat in Athens.
-The county’s court system includes three district courts — the 3rd, 173rd, and 392nd — along with two County Courts at Law, five Justice of the Peace precincts, and several municipal courts.
-Court records generated across these courts cover criminal and civil filings, family law matters, probate proceedings, traffic offenses, and small claims disputes.
-The Henderson County District Clerk and County Clerk jointly serve as custodians of these records, depending on the level of court involved.
+Henderson County sits in East Texas, with its county seat in Athens.
+The county's court system includes three district courts—the 3rd, 173rd, and 392nd—along with two County Courts at Law, five Justice of the Peace precincts, and several municipal courts.
+Records across these courts span criminal and civil filings, family law matters, probate proceedings, traffic offenses, and small claims disputes.
+The Henderson County District Clerk handles district court records, while the County Clerk handles county court records.

-Residents and members of the public looking for court records tied to Henderson County can search through several channels, including in-person visits to clerk offices at the courthouse in Athens, online case lookup tools, and written or emailed requests.
-Texas maintains statewide court resources through TexasStateCourts.us that can help users find publicly available case information and navigate the state’s judicial system.
-Additionally, the Henderson County Odyssey Public Access portal provides free online searching for criminal, civil, family, and probate case records maintained locally.
+You can search for Henderson County court records in person at the courthouse in Athens, through online case lookup tools, or by submitting written or emailed requests.
+Texas maintains statewide court resources through TexasStateCourts.us to help you find publicly available case information and navigate the state's judicial system.
+Henderson County also maintains its own Odyssey Public Access portal, which offers free online searching for criminal, civil, family, and probate case records at the local level.

 How to Look Up a Court Case in Henderson County?

-The first step in locating a Henderson County court case is determining which court handled it.
-Felony cases and civil suits involving larger amounts are filed in the district courts, while misdemeanors, smaller civil claims, and probate matters go through the County Courts at Law.
-The County Clerk manages records for county-level courts, and the District Clerk is responsible for district court records.
+Start by identifying which court handled the case.
+Felony cases and civil suits involving larger amounts go through the district courts, while misdemeanors, smaller civil claims, and probate matters are heard in the County Courts at Law.
+The County Clerk maintains records for county-level courts, and the District Clerk handles district court records.

 Online Case Search

-The most direct way to look up a case remotely is through the Henderson County Judicial Web Search portal, powered by Tyler Technologies’ Odyssey system.
-This portal offers searchable databases for:
+The most convenient way to look up a case remotely is through the Henderson County Judicial Web Search portal, powered by Tyler Technologies' Odyssey system.
+This portal lets you search:

-Users can search by case number, party name, or other identifying details.
-Results are informational and do not substitute for certified copies.
+You can search by case number, party name, or other identifying details.
+Keep in mind that online results are informational only—they don't substitute for certified copies.

 In-Person Requests

-For official or certified copies, individuals should visit the appropriate clerk’s office during business hours:
+For certified or official copies, visit the appropriate clerk's office during business hours:

 Address: 100 East Tyler Street, Room 202, Athens, TX 75751